 Your actions each day impact the world around you.
-Although it’s not always obvious, your day-to-day decisions alter the way the Earth will be in the future.
-Adopting simple ways to live sustainably can help you create a positive legacy.
+Although it’s not always obvious, your day-to-day decisions impact the environment of Earth in the future.
+Adopting simple ways to live naturally and sustainably can help you create a positive environmental legacy.

 Examining what kind of resources you use and how much you use them is crucial.
 Starting healthy, eco-friendly habits doesn’t have to be strenuous, though.
 You can begin with small ways to live sustainably as you ease into an environmentally conscious lifestyle.

 Protect your planet by incorporating mindful, practical choices in your routine.
 Here are 10 easy ways to live sustainably.